 Remember this: Spot reduction doesn’t exist!
 According to Wikipedia: “Spot reduction refers to the claim that fat in a certain area of the body can be targeted for reduction through the exercise of specific muscles in that desired area.
 For example, exercising the abdominal muscles in an effort to lose weight in or around one’s midsection.”

 Skinny-fat or extremely overweight, each one has to continue to drop in weight until the belly is flat.
-Is the skinner-fatty guy going to become even skinnier?
+Is the skinny-fat guy going to become even skinnier?
 He will get thinner, but he will also get rid of his belly-fat too, and it’s the best he can do before growing lean muscle.
 Stubborn belly fat doesn’t exist either.
 You metabolize the macronutrients (carbs, protein, and fat) and use their provided energy for the brain, metabolic functions, and physical activity.
-But there is a possibility to store what’s left as body fat, depending on what you do.
+But there is a possibility to store what’s left as body fat, depending on what you do (read here about the biochemistry behind weight loss).

 Overeating, incorrect nourishment, insufficient training, the lack of it, or just inappropriate exercising can lead to this outcome.
 Match in every single box, and over time, it can lead to obesity.
 Genes play no role.
 There is an exchange that happens in nature.
 It is inappropriate to say, but you eat energy from the sun.
 You gain size unless you burn it all out, and it requires some years to get fat; it doesn’t happen overnight.
 Losing weight is a reversible process, but it takes time.
 We measure fats’ energy in calories or kiloJoules.
 When calories-in versus calories-out equals 0, then you are maintaining the current weight.